KIO2gamer/project-kiyo/README.md

     ```

 3. **Configuration:**

-    1. Create a .env file in the root directory of the project.
-    2. Add the following to your .env file, replacing the `<1>` with your actual credentials:
+    Create a .env file in the root directory of the project and add the following to your .env file, replacing the `<1>` with your actual credentials:

     ```bash
     DISCORD_TOKEN=<1>